SerVB/hyperskill-projects/web-crawler/web-crawler.md

 As you may know, links in HTML are tags like `<a href="LINK">`, where `LINK` is obviously an URL and quotes can be single (`'`) or double (`"`).

+The link can be presented in many ways:
+- An absolute link like `https://www.wikipedia.org/index.html`.
+- A relative link like `page.html`.
+It doesn't contain slashes.
+To get an absolute link you should cut the original link to the last slash and add this relative link: `https://www.wikipedia.org/index.html` => `page.html` = `https://www.wikipedia.org/page.html`.
+- A link without protocol like `//en.wikipedia.org/` or `en.wikipedia.org/`.
+Here you need just to add protocol of original page: `http` or `https`.

 Don't forget that there are not only links to web pages.
 Also, there are images, music, video, and so on.
-Handle these cases.
+Handle these cases: update page download code. `URL`'s `openStream()` method is a shorthand for `openConnection().getInputStream()`.
+So receive an object `URLConnection` by `openConnection()` and check its `getContentType()`.
+It must be equal to `"text/html"`.
+Then use `.getInputStream()` to pass the connection to the `InputStreamReader`.

 Then display a `JTable` with this data: the first column is the link, the second one is its title.

+Put the `JTable` in a `JScrollPane` so the `JTable` header will be shown.

 #### Example
 Below there is the example of how your new window might look: